tinyvision-ai-inc/pico-ice/README.md

 ![](Docs/images/pico_ice_v2_front.jpg)
 ![](Docs/images/pico_ice_v2_back.jpg)

-## pico-ice: PCB Design Files, Designs, Documentation
+## PCB Design Files, Designs, Documentation

 The pico-ice is a small, low cost board with the Raspberry Pi Pico processor (RP2040) and a Lattice Semiconductor iCE40UP5K FPGA.
 The board features independent flash for the FPGA and RP2040, low power SSRAM, a couple of pushbuttons and a 3 color LED with _all_ FPGA and RP2040 pins brought out to easy to use 0.1" header pins (arranged as PMOD's) for fast prototyping.